Experienced Domestic Violence Attorney

 Similarly, domestic violence victims in same-sex relationships often feel alone and undefended in our court system.

-The Domestic Violence Protection Act (DVPA) is not intended to protect only women from men and has no gender-specific provisions, but litigants, judges, attorneys, and everyone else involved in the court system are humans who most likely carry those same subconscious assumptions.
+The Domestic Violence Protection Act (DVPA) has no gender-specific provisions, but litigants, judges, attorneys, and everyone else involved in the court system are humans who most likely carry those same subconscious assumptions on some level.

 We know that relationships are not always what they seem and male domestic violence victims are not always easy to spot, even when they are sitting on the other side of your desk in your office.